-As at 31 December 2008, the Company's share of bank debt associated with the portfolio of the Group was €248 million (31 December 2007: €218 million).
+As at 31 December 2008, the Company's share of bank debt associated with the portfolio of the Group was €248 million (31 December 2007 €218 million).
 The increase in debt has arisen principally from the utilisation of construction loans in the development of the Platinum Towers and Capital Art Apartments properties in Warsaw.
 The loan on the Hilton Hotel was refinanced also during the year to €65 million.
 Total facilities were €290 million (31 December 2007: €243 million).
-Loans and valuations for those periods in which valuations were undertaken, are given in the table above.
+Loans and valuations may be analysed as follows for those periods in which valuations were undertaken: